Lead Specialist in Urban Economic Development & Resilience, Assistant Professor

-Dr Fransen has over 20 years of experience in research, education and consultancy in the field of local economic development, with a particular interest in small firms, urban employment, capacity building, clustering, innovation systems, global value chains, labour-based technologies, institutional economics, evolutionary economics and complexity theory.
-Dr Fransen has completed a wide range of consultancy, training and research assignments and has held various positions including team leader, senior technical advisor, principal researcher and trainer.
-He has carried out assignments for the World Bank, European Commission, United Nations (UNDP, ILO, UN-HABITAT), NGO’s such as Cordaid and several national, regional and local governments world-wide.
+Dr Fransen has over 25 years of experience in local economic development and resilience, with a particular interest in urban resilience, community-based organisations, small firm development, informality, clustering, innovation systems, global value chains and institutional economics.
+He presently works on various studies on urban resilience in Rotterdam, The Hague, Nairobi and internationally.
+Jan co-supervises PhD students, lectures across multiple master programmes and co-coordinates short courses and a MOOC on Sustainable Local Economic Development.
+Dr Fransen has completed a wide range of research assignments, consultancies, training and has held various positions, including team leader, senior technical advisor, principal researcher and trainer.
+He has carried out projects for the World Bank, European Commission, United Nations, NGO’s such as Cordaid and several national, regional and local governments worldwide.
 He has long and short-term working experience in over 20 countries, including Albania, China, Ecuador, Ethiopia, Kenya, Ghana, India, Indonesia, Malawi, Morocco, Mozambique, Myanmar, Netherlands, Namibia, Romania, Russia, Saudi Arabia, South Africa, South Korea, Tanzania, Uganda, Vietnam, Zambia and Zimbabwe.

 Fransen, J. & Knorringa, P. (2018) Learning and Upgrading of Craft Exporters at the Interface of Global Value Chains and Innovation Systems.
 The European Journal of Development Research: 1-28. http://link.springer.com/article/10.1057/s41287-018-0167-y

 Fransen, J. (2016) ‘Crafting Innovations.
 The evolving institutional regimes of handicraft exporters in emerging economies’, ISS: Den Haag.